Elderly & Seniors Safety Tips and Tools

 Education is an important component to living a healthy and safe lifestyle.
 That’s why Lifeline produces a variety of publications with up-to-date health and safety information.
 Get the advice and support you need from our expert resources and tools.
 Whether you are a Lifeline Subscriber, caregiver, or a healthcare professional – there is something for everyone.

-Top 7 Elderly Safety Guides for You:
+Top 9 Elderly Safety Tips and Resources for You:

 - Use our fall prevention guide to avoid serious and fatal injuries

 - Try our recommended 14 strength and balance exercises